milroc/d3.MVC/README.md

 # Please Pull Request

+### gist based

-If your favorite MV* framework isn't supported, create a gist and add it as a submodule.
+If your favorite purely frontend MV* framework isn't supported, create a gist and add it as a submodule.
 Follow `vanillad3` as an example.

+### github based

+Please only create your own repository, if the framework supported is one of the hybrid frontend/backend system (e.g: derby, meteor).
+Follow `reusableAPI/derby-barchart` as an example.